 Examples of the breadth of projects relating to disaster risk management include: a series of policy outreach events and sets of thematic and regional briefings to bring key messages from the IPCC's Special Report on Extreme Events to policy and practice audiences; a research project working with the Ahmedabad municipal government in India to reduce the health impacts of extreme heat events, resulting in the government's launch of a Heat Action Plan; and support to the El Salvador government in developing a National Climate Risk Management framework, enhancing the government's management of and response to climate-related disasters.

-As part of the Climate-Related Disaster Risk Management Theme, CDKN is also funding targeted research addressing key knowledge gaps, and conducting a series of learning events and activities.
+To help achieve the Climate-Related Disaster Risk Management Theme goals, CDKN is also funding targeted research addressing key knowledge gaps, and conducting a series of learning events and activities.
 A Latin America & Caribbean-based project is investigating the drivers and barriers to the use of climate and disaster risk assessments by local and national governments, and holding a series of national and regional workshops with stakeholders to discuss this issue in late 2013.
-In Asia in June 2013, CDKN convened project partners and other key stakeholders in Bangkok to promote collaboration, move their projects forward, and share experiences of what it takes to integrate disaster risk management in key sectors across government.
-Ahead of this Learning and Innovation Hub, CDKN's Dina Khan shares her reflections on some key questions examined in the workshop in a blog on the CDKN website.
-A briefing note drawing on learning from this workshop will be available on this site at a later date.
+In June 2013, CDKN convened project partners and other key stakeholders in Bangkok to promote collaboration and to share experiences of what it takes to integrate disaster risk management in key sectors across government.
+With the new international framework for disaster risk reduction due to be signed in March 2015, CDKN is also supporting governments and other stakeholders to navigate and understand key issues for this key global agreement.

 CDKN's Climate-Related Disaster Risk Management Theme is led by Tom Mitchell, and ODI Research Fellow Emily Wilkinson is this theme's Technical Advisor.
 Please contact Theme Coordinator, Amy Kirbyshire in the first instance for more information.